nathan-wallace/text-banner/README.md

   npm run build-storybook:gh
   ```
 - Commit the generated `docs/` folder and push to your default branch.
-- In your repository settings, enable GitHub Pages to serve from the `docs/` folder on the default branch.
-The published site will live at `https://<username>.github.io/<repo>/`.
+- The included GitHub Actions workflow (`.github/workflows/deploy-storybook.yml`) will automatically publish the `docs/` directory to GitHub Pages from the `gh-pages` branch whenever you push to `main`.
+You can also trigger it manually from the Actions tab.

 ## Project structure
 ```